Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

 2025–2026 Update: Newark Liberty International Airport (EWR) has advanced a new Terminal B replacement with DBFOM (design-build-finance-operate-maintain) delivery under consideration, following Port Authority approval in October 2024 for $49 million in planning funding.
-This follows the successful JFK Terminal One P3 model, where a private consortium is developing the $9.5 billion terminal project (with $1.367 billion in Green Bonds issued July 2025).
+This follows the successful JFK Terminal One P3 model, where a private consortium is developing the $9.5 billion terminal project (with $1.367 billion in Green Bonds issued in 2023).
 Washington Dulles International Airport (IAD) is also considering P3/DBFOM for redevelopment projects.
 Globally, 132 airport P3 transactions were at various stages in the pipeline as of January 2025, with 850+ airports in 90+ countries involving private-sector participation.
 ACI-NA 2024 report ($174B CAPEX gap 2025-2029 at 1.8% CAGR enplanements, $60B terminals; ACI-NA Infrastructure Report 2024 p.12) reflects demand for terminal capacity expansion, with recent P3 financial closes at JFK, LaGuardia, and other large hubs.

 A. Introduction